Imports

 Single Module Import

-~std/io:print.ln(text: "Import works!")
+std/io:print.ln(text: "Import works!")

 Path aliases make imports consistent.
-The first path segment is an alias defined in koru.json under "paths":
+The first path segment is an alias — std and app are built in, and a program declares its own with std/compiler:paths { alias: path }:

 • std/* - Standard library (e.g., std/io, std/profiler)

-• Custom aliases (e.g., vendor/*, internal/*)
+• Custom aliases (e.g., vendor/*, internal/*) via std/compiler:paths

 Module naming rules:

-• The import path is the module qualifier verbatim: std/io β†’ std/io:event, lib/raylib β†’ lib/raylib:event
+• The import path is the module qualifier verbatim: std/iostd/io:event, lib/rayliblib/raylib:event

-• Qualifiers always use /, never . β€” . is member access (e.g. print.ln)
+• Qualifiers always use /, never .. is member access (e.g. print.ln)

 • This ensures consistent naming: std/io:print.ln(...) is the same everywhere